Overview

 Visual Design

-Although Wilson Language Training already had its set of trademark blue colors, Each grade level had been given a new set of unique colors, which had been selected in collaboration between digital product, accessibility, and curriculum teams.
+Although Wilson Language Training already had its set of trademark blue colors, each grade level had been given a new set of unique colors, which had been selected in collaboration between digital product, accessibility, and curriculum teams.
 While honoring the original colors, the colors were selected to compliment and contrast with the Wilson Blue shades.

 Final Thoughts On All That Has Been Done

-Seeking to bring character and life to these activities were exactly the platform had needed.
+Seeking to bring character and life to these activities were exactly what the platform had needed.
 One of the most rewarded feelings I ever had as a designer was previewing the designs in front of our target users at the Wilson Language Training conference the summer of 2024.

 Seeing teachers reactions to these lessons really made me realize how impactful even the slightest designs could have in the world of education, and realize it is important to design for teachers as much as we do for students.